serverless/serverless/docs/providers/aws/events/cloudfront.md

 **RUNTIME LIMITS:** According to [AWS Requirements on Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-requirements-limits.html) the runtimes supported by Lambda@Edge functions are: `Python 3.9`, `Python 3.8`, `Python 3.7`, `Node.js 16.x`, `Node.js 14.x`, `Node.js 12.x`, `Node.js 10.x`.

+**FUNCTION SIZE LIMITS:** According to [AWS Quotas on CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-functions), Lambda@Edge functions mustn't exceed the maximum size of 10KB.
+An easy way of reducing the size of a function is through bundling and minification via e.g. the plugin [serverless-esbuild](https://www.serverless.com/plugins/serverless-esbuild).

 ## Simple event definition

 This will enable your Lambda@Edge function to be called by a CloudFront.